FS-Driverless/Formula-Student-Driverless-Simulator/docs/how-to-simulate.md

 To connect your autonomous ROS system, you have to clone this repository and run the `fsds_ros_bridge` ROS node.

 Most likely, your autonomous system is running on Ubuntu and has already ROS Melodic installed.
-If this is not the case, read the relevant install instructions in the [get-ready-to-develop](get-ready-to-develop.md) guide.
+If this is not the case, read the relevant install instructions in the [get-ready-to-develop](get-ready-to-develop.md) guide that will help you get the requried software installed.

 Ready?
 Lets clone the repo **into your home directory**:
 ```
 git clone git@github.com:FS-Online/Driverless-Competition-Simulator.git
 ```
+The repository will be placed in `~/Driverless-Competition-Simulator`.
+If this folder already exists as a result of the previous step, you can get your settings.json out, delete the folder and after cloning the repo place the settings.json file back.

 Read about how to build the ROS workspace [here](building-ros.md).